 The process of preparing ginseng coffee depends on what coffee you are thinking - watering, dripping, espresso ...
-In any case, you can use the first method to prepare a ginseng extract and then add it to the ready coffee.
-This method is universal and perhaps even the best because the dishes used to prepare coffee do not come into contact with the ginseng and vice versa.
-Fantasy can also be tested for other methods - for hot or gentle coffee use hot ginseng tea instead of hot water.
-It is not appropriate to water a slice of ginseng with hot coffee, because the ginseng must lengthen a little longer.
-However, it could be added to any coffee, including espresso, ginseng powdered .
+In any case, you can use the first method to prepare a ginseng water extract and then add it to the ready coffee.
+This method is universal and perhaps the best because the dishes used to make coffee do not come into contact with the ginseng and vice versa.
+In other words, other methods can be tested - for example, hot or gentle tea is used instead of warm water for dripping or pouring coffee.
+It is not appropriate to water a slice of ginsed with hot coffee because ginseng has to lengthen somewhat longer.
+But it could be added to any coffee, including espresso, ginseng powdered .

 In my opinion, coffee and ginseng are not suitable for mixing.
 I like the taste of both coffee and ginseng and I enjoy them alone, without sugar.
-(I enjoy sugar in desserts.)
+(Sugar I enjoy in desserts.)
 What effects would ginseng possibly balance the increase in blood pressure and other caffeine-related excesses.
 Caffeine mimics the structure of purine nucleotides and has many different, not always positive, effects in the body.
 (Chicken: Caffeine may not benefit the hippocampus ( Han2007iec ), possibly interfering with cell cycle regulation ( Guo2002cis )).
-It's a dilemma for me: I love the taste of coffee, but I'm aware of the danger of caffeine and mycotoxins.
-Meanwhile, I drink decaffeinated coffee and wait for the caffeine to naturally decaffeinated coffee, as the Japanese have recently developed ( Ogita2003pdc ).
+It's a dilemma for me: I love the taste of coffee, but I'm aware of the dangers of caffeine and mycotoxins.
+Meanwhile, I drink decaffeinated coffee and wait for coffee to be naturally decaffeinated, as the Japanese have recently developed ( Ogita2003pdc ).

-To summarize, ginseng coffee is definitely prepared and you will not be wrong if you are guided by intuition in your preparation.
-However, use caffeine with measure, ie, not permanently.
+To summarize, ginseng coffee is definitely prepared and you will not be wrong if you are guided by intuition when preparing it.
+However, use caffeine with the measure, ie, not permanently.